EdgeFirstAI/documentation/docs/studio/dataio.md

 ## Sending Request
 Each request will have a different endpoint.
 The url starts with http://dveml.com and followed with a path unique to each API.
 Each request body must contain a form-data.
 The form-data must contain a “uuid“ key with value type string and “code“ key with value type string (this is the Access Token).

-#### Note:
+!!! note
-“uuid“ and “code“ must always be at the top of all requests
+    “uuid“ and “code“ must always be at the top of all requests.

-Upload Sequence / Images
-Sequence is a series of images (like a video).
-The steps are as follows:
+## Uploading Sequences

-To upload a sequence call the POST endpoint
+To upload a sequence call the POST endpoint.

 ```
 https://test.dveml.com/samples/upload
 ```

- The arguments are in a JSON format:  for example
+The arguments, for example, are in a JSON format:

 ```
 [